zowe/docs-site/docs/user-guide/install-zowe-smpe.md

 This section describes the support available for Zowe.

-Because this is an alpha release of the Zowe FMID package for early testing and adoption, no formal support is offered over and above that which the Zowe open source community can provide.
+Because this is an alpha release of the Zowe FMID package for early testing and adoption, no formal support is offered.
+Support is available through the Zowe Community.
+Please review [Community Engagement](https://github.com/zowe/community/blob/master/README.md#communication-channels) is available via Slack and e-mail.
+Slack is the preferred interaction channel.

 Additional support may be available through other entities outside of the Open Mainframe Project and Linux Foundation which offers no warranty and provides the package under the terms of the EPL v2.0 license.

 <!--TODO - Needs more legalese here-->

 ### Statement of support procedures

 Report any problems which you feel might be an error in the product materials to the Zowe community via the Zowe GitHub community repo at [https://github.com/zowe/community/issues/new/choose](https://github.com/zowe/community/issues/new/choose).
-You may be asked to gather and submit additional diagnostics to assist the community in their analysis.
+You may be asked to gather and submit additional diagnostics to assist the Zowe Community for analysis and resolution.

 ## Program and service level information